 I don’t think the food industry is by any means the greatest threat to our health or the future of our children.
 The bigger threat might be “the beauty industry” that encourages us to scrutinize our bodies part by part to discover how ugly and malformed we are.

 Instead of counting every calorie let’s focus on good-tasting, nutritious food!
 Instead of exercising to “fix a trouble spot” let’s move our bodies in ways that make it strong and if not fun (i.e. dancing, playing, favorite sports or hobbies), at least productive (i.e. a nice yard, a clean house, a painted ceiling, a beautiful flower garden).

-Forget about Oprah and Dr. Oz.
-They got rich making us hate our bodies.
+Forget about the “authorities who made us hate our bodies in order to sell us something.
 Let’s embrace the philosophy of the great, late Fred Rogers!

 Your body is fancy and so is mine!